 The overriding philosophy of the program is not to concentrate on the actual gradings of the climbs but rather the “big picture” of what alpine rock climbing is all about.
 Namely, being in stunning, atmospheric settings.

 For example, at the climbing wall often the aim is to push the grade as far as you can, yet there are two main points to consider when transferring to the mountains: first, often the grade at the climbing wall does not translate well.
-This is to say a grade of 6a in the gym can seem very scary and much harder a thousand meters above the ground.
+This is to say a grade of 6a in the gym can seem very scary and much harder a thousand meters above the ground, and a long hike in.
 Second, it is definitely worth climbing a few grades below your maximum so that there is something in reserve.

 At the end of the program you will have a good understanding of the following skills.